You want smart political talk without the meltdowns?

 I dealt with it a lot more when I was in New York, unfortunately.

-Uh, because I don't want to put myself and people I love in that situation.
+It's a major reason why I left because I don't want to put myself and people I love in that situation.

 Frankly, I don't care.

-I don't mind confrontation, never have my entire life.
+Never have my entire life.

 I don't want to put them in this situation.

-Uh, but I deal with these idiots all the time.
+But I deal with these idiots all the time.

 And you see how vicious and violent and horrific the left has become.

-You know, they praise Luigi Manioni.
+You know, they praise Luigi Mangione.

-I I can't expla uh explain that obsession.
+I can't explain that obsession.

-You heard a Taylor Lorenz earlier uh or over the weekend, I saw it online somewhere.
+You heard of Taylor Lorenz earlier over the weekend.

-Uh we see what they've been doing at Tesla dealerships, firing bullets into those dealerships and firebombing cars and charging stations and calls for assassination of Elon Musk.
+We see what they've been doing at Tesla dealerships, firing bullets into those dealerships and firebombing cars and charging stations and calls for assassination of Elon Musk.

-This is absolute evil and it's domestic terrorism, and what they did to Josh Shapiro's house is appalling and and sick and evil, and all of this is related to the Democratic Party has embraced this this radical pro Hamas wing in their party and are unwilling to speak out against it.
+And all of this is related to the Democratic Party has embraced this radical pro-Hamas wing in their party and are unwilling to speak out against it.

-It's it and I I I mean, I feel terrible for his family.
+And I mean, I feel terrible for his family.

 Anyway, my friend, appreciate the call.

-Penny Utah next Sean Hannity Show.
+Penny, Utah, next Sean Hannity Show.

 What's up, Penny?